Main menu:

 Below: Les Megget's Liebherr LTM 1050-3.1 crane with extended boom at full extension.

-two Tricky Track models present.
+There were not one but two Tricky Track models present.
 Bob Prescott's Topsy and Turvy engines puffed around and are here admired by two young fans.

 David Wall's radio controlled off road vehicle, and his magnificently reproduced model of the classic SML 1 Motor Chassis.